dcousin3/superb/README.md

 The library `superb` offers two main functionalities.
 First, it can be used to obtain plots with adjusted error bars.
 The main function is `superbPlot()` but you can also use `superbShiny()` for a graphical user interface requiring no programming nor scripting.
+See the nice tutorial by Walker (2021).

 The purpose of `superbPlot()` is to provide a plot with summary statistics and correct error bars.
 With simple adjustments, the error